MR-GREEN1337/agentcosm/Readme.md

 ## Abstract instructions, ai is to user an in-between business ideas finder -- Done
 ## Add loading state while no messagee streamed

+## Agent exhibits difficulties to retrieve from state on asking

 ## liminal discovery

 Navigating Liminal Market Spaces to Launch Your Mini-Business